liu-xingliang/cumed_workshop/00.prerequisites/prerequisites_full.md

 ## AWS EC2 instance and key pairs

 This workshop will be conducted using [AWS EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) instances.
-For each attendee, you will have your own EC2 instance with DNS name `server_$(printf "%03d" N).cumed-workshop.com`, where `N` is the rank on the registration list.
-E.g., if a attendee is ranked 1st on the list, the EC2 server assigned to him/her will be `server_001.cumed-workshop.com`.
+For each attendee, you will have your own EC2 instance with DNS name `server_$(printf "%03d" N).cumed-workshop.com`, where `N` is a number between 1 and 30 (30 attendees).

 To access a AWS EC instance, attendee needs AWS [key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair), which has already been created.